Discostu36/OSM-Photos/README.md

 The main purpose of the app is to make it easier to upload photos of buildings, monuments etc. to [Wikimedia Commons](https://commons.m.wikimedia.org/) and link them to the corresponding objects in the [OpenStreetMap](https://github.com/openstreetmap) database, making them available for OSM apps as well as Wikimedia Projects and external users of Wikimedia Commons content.
 Contributing should be so easy that it can be realized while walking down a street.

 ### A OSM photo viewer
 OSM Photos can also be used to view photos from Wikimedia Commons on a map.
 Instead of showing photos as pins or thumbnails at the location where the photos were taken, OSM photos highlights the object (e.g. building, monument) that is shown on the photo.
-This makes it easier to find for example all photos of a certain building without the need to look at all photos that were taken near the building to see if the building is the subject or not.
+This makes it easier to find for example all photos of a certain building without the need to look at all photos that were taken near the building to see whether the building is the subject or not.

 ### Why do I need a new app for that?